-Generators of hazardous waste and universal waste MUST be trained/informed prior to generating waste.
+Regular generators of hazardous waste and universal waste must be trained/informed prior to generating waste.
 If you or your department are in need of training, please contact Dustin Robbins.
 Training is essential as it provides generators with knowledge of applicable regulations and generator-specific responsibilities.
 Without training, generators can put themselves and others at risk and also jeopardize the University’s compliance with applicable hazardous waste regulations.

 Hazardous Waste Determination

 Shepherd University and its generators of hazardous waste are required to make hazardous waste determinations when generating solid waste.
-Furthermore, the University is required to keep records of its hazardous waste determinations for three years.
+Hazardous waste determinations are made using knowledge of the waste or through analysis of the waste.
 After receiving hazardous waste training, generators should be able to make waste determinations of their waste streams.
 The hazardous waste determination process is one of, if not, the most important steps in the hazardous waste management process.
 Without waste determinations being made or if improper waste determinations are made, generators may manage their waste incorrectly.
 Additionally, the University would not be able to accurately account for its monthly and total hazardous waste quantities.
 Not performing waste determinations and incorrect waste determinations can lead to compliance problems as well as an increased risk to environmental and human health.

 Each generator at Shepherd University is required to make hazardous waste determinations of the wastes in which they generate.
 Prior to engaging in actions or initiating processes that generate waste, generators are encouraged to decide if their waste stream(s) will generate hazardous waste.
 This will enable generators to be better prepared to manage their wastes appropriately.